petrjakubec/backupninja/README.md

 # backupninja

-configuration of backupninja can be easily done through tool **ninjahelper** 20.mysql is a example of configuretion which will create uncompressed sqldump from all databases (if you have more dbs, it would be bettter specify separate job for each one by using ninjahelper).
+configuration of backupninja can be easily done through tool **ninjahelper**

+20.mysql is a example of configuretion which will create uncompressed sqldump from all databases (if you have more dbs, it would be better specify separate job for each one by using ninjahelper).

 /etc/backup.d/20.mysql